The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations: Abstract

 \section{Abstract}

-Given a smooth projective variety $X$ and a connected reductive group $G$ defined over a field of characteristic $0$, we define a moduli stack of principal $\rho$-sheaves that compactifies the stack of $G$-bundles on $X$.
-We apply the theory developed in \cite{halpernleistner2021structure, alper2019existence} to construct a moduli space of Gieseker semistable principal $\rho$-sheaves.
+Let $X$ be a smooth projective variety and let $G$ be a connected reductive group, both defined over a field of characteristic $0$.
+Given a faithful representation $\rho$ of $G$ into a product of general linear groups, we define a moduli stack of principal $\rho$-sheaves that compactifies the stack of $G$-bundles on $X$.
+We apply the theory developed in \cite{halpernleistner2021structure, alper2019existence,torsion-freepaper} to construct a moduli space of Gieseker semistable principal $\rho$-sheaves.
 This provides an intrinsic stack-theoretic construction of the moduli space of semistable singular principal bundles \cite{schmitt.singular, glss.singular.char}.

 Our second main result is the definition of a schematic Gieseker-Harder-Narasimhan filtration for $\rho$-sheaves, which induces a stratification of the stack by locally closed substacks.
 This filtration for a general reductive group $G$ is a refinement of the canonical slope parabolic reduction previously considered at the level of points in \cite{anchouche-hassan-biswas} and as a stratification of the stack in \cite{nitsuregurjar2, gurjar2020hardernarasimhan}.
 In an appendix, we apply the same techniques to define Gieseker-Harder-Narasimhan filtrations in arbitrary characteristic and show that they induce a stratification of the stack by radicial morphisms.